sei-international/AFOLU-tool/docs/index.md

 Welcome to the official documentation for the AFOLU Tool.
 This site provides guidance on setting up and using the tool.

-Welcome to the official documentation for the AFOLU Tool.
-This site provides guidance on setting up and using the tool.

 - [Setup Guide](setup/Softwarerequirements.md)
 - [Model description](modeldescription.md)